Logo Tropentag

 Agronomic and economic performance of fertiliser microdosing in the shea-maize agroforestry parklands of Benin

-3University for Development Studies, Dept. of Soil Science, Ghana
+2University for Development Studies, Dept. of Soil Science, Ghana

 Abstract

-Keywords: Fertiliser application, labour requirements, Profitability, Soil fertility, sustainable agriculture, Tree crop interactions
+Keywords: Fertiliser application, labour requirements, profitability, soil fertility, sustainable agriculture, tree crop interactions

 Valid HTML 3.2!